moshoodabdullahi/fcc-piano/README.md

 # FCC PIANO

-> A basic HTML and CSS element to code a piano.
+> A piano project using CSS and responsive design such as media queries and pseudo selectors.

 ![screenshot](fcc-piano.netlify.app_.png)

-Piano project teaches on how to use CSS and Responsive Design to code a piano.
-It also teaches more about media queries and pseudo selectors.
+# This PR adds a Piano project using media queries and pseudo selectors.

 ## Built With

 - HTML5 elements
   - `div`.
 - CSS properties
+  - CSS pseudo selectors such as `:before`, `:after`,
   - CSS Variables for reusable CSS values,
+  - CSS Positioning `absolute`,
   - CSS Media Query for page responsiveness using `@media` rule,
   - CSS Background for page aesthetic using `background-color`.
 - Linters